 Skill: Can we deal with ill or injured group members?
-Can we continue if any kit breaks or gets lost?
+Can we deal with incidents and continue if any kit breaks, gets lost or is pinned to an obstacle in the flow?
 Can we summon external help if we need to?

-6. After the Trip
+5. After the Trip